 Safety features

 With taps becoming more and more sophisticated, safety is often a big concern for parents.
 Thankfully, the industry knows that safety isn’t up for negotiation.
 All three taps demonstrate this by having child-proof locks, preventing little hands from accessing hot water when parents aren’t around.
-The Grohe Red does this with a button and accompanying LED lighting system to show when the child-lock is on or off.
+The Grohe Red does this with a button and accompanying LED lighting system to show when the child lock is on or off.
 The Fohen Fahrenheit and Athena taps, on the other hand, use a spring-loaded safety handle.

 Warranty